fictionco/fiction/@factor/@plugins/plugin-storage-s3/README.md

 ## How It Works

 This plugin uses Factor's filter system to automatically install and configure itself.
 If you have properly setup your API keys and other required information, it should work as intended.

+## Factor Setup CLI

+Run `yarn factor setup` for a question based CLI to help you configure this plugin's options.